AlaeddineBenSalah/trainings-dev-dotnet-ihec/Labs/01/Starter/README.md

-# Tutorial: Create a .NET console application using Visual Studio Code
+# Tutorial 1 : Create a .NET console application using Visual Studio Code
 This tutorial shows how to create and run a .NET console application by using Visual Studio Code and the .NET CLI.
 Project tasks, such as creating, compiling, and running a project are done by using the .NET CLI.
 You can follow this tutorial with a different code editor and run commands in a terminal if you prefer.
 ## Prerequisites
 Visual Studio Code with the C# extension installed.
 For information about how to install extensions on Visual Studio Code, see VS Code Extension Marketplace.